Academic Catalog

 • There is no limit on the number of course repeats a student can have, but be wary that repeats may affect the prerequisite GPA.

-• Minimum of a C grade for all pre-requisite courses
+• Minimum grade of C for all pre-requisite courses

-• No more than 3 prerequisites must be outstanding when a student applies to the DPT program
+• No more than 3 prerequisite courses may be outstanding (e.g. ungraded or incomplete) when a student applies to the DPT program

 • Prerequisite Course Requirement - Depending on your major, your pre-reqs for the PT program will appear differently on your degree evaluation.
-Please see the list of prerequisites underneath the curriculum section.
+Please see the list of prerequisites underneath the curriculum tab on this page

 • Recommended Course